OcNOS SP : Release Notes : Introduction

 OcNOS supports the OpenConfig data model for both Dial-In and Dial-Out operations.
 Users can specify the type of XPath (openconfig or ipi) in the origin field of the provided path, allowing for efficient and flexible telemetry configurations.
 Also, introduces new states that provide insights into the operational status and attributes of various components,

-For more information, refer to Streaming Telemetry Data Models section in the OcNOS Streaming Telemetry Guide, Release 6.5.2.
+For more information, refer to Streaming Telemetry IPI Data Models section in the OcNOS Streaming Telemetry Guide, Release 6.5.2.

 PROTO or JSON Encoding